dhbridge/curriculum/source/modules/2014-09-19-module07-functionsandloops.markdown

 	all_records = []

 	def pull_records(pages, end, size):
-		paged_search = dpla.search(q='cooking', page_size=size, page=pages)
+		paged_search = dpla.search('cooking', page_size=size, page=pages)

 It is important to note that Python is white-space aware - when writing functions in Python, we use white space to designate what is in a function or within a loop and what is outside of it.

 Let's add a print statement and test out the first stage of this function.
-At the same tab as "paged_search...", add:
+Press return.
+Your curser should be at the same level as "paged_search...".
+Add a new line:

 	print paged_search.items[2]